biancadevelop/AmazonClone/README.md

 11. Create Checkout page and subtotal install react currency format with npm install react-currency-format

 12. Now we have to use React Context API/REDUX for when we add to cart, everytime I add to cart it will push the product into the data layer(react context api/redux).
 After it is stored inside that data layer we can put it into any component we need like the basket/checkout

+13. Add stripe payment processing to project with api key in app.js